Lab 10: Accessibility

 • Improve visual accessibility by choosing color-blind accessible color palettes

-By the end of this lab, your pie chart and scatterplot will be easier to use for everyone — regardless of how they interact with the web.
+By the end of this lab, your bar chart and scatterplot will be easier to use for everyone — regardless of how they interact with the web.

 Step 0: Complete Lab 6 and 7 if you haven’t already done so